 Master of Science in Professional Communication (M.S.P.C.)

-Intended for mid-level communications professionals, the Master of Science in Professional Communication curriculum is designed to enhance communication skills and managerial techniques through courses designed specifically for adult learners.
+The Master of Science in Professional Communication curriculum is designed to enhance communication skills and managerial techniques through courses designed specifically for mid-level communication professionals and recent bachelor degree graduates.
 Classes are small, fostering discussion and interactivity.
 Varied learning experiences offset abstract concepts with concrete applications: theory informs the practice, while the practice proves—or disproves—the theory.

-This professional degree is structured to provide skills essential in human resource development, marketing communications, new media technologies and communications management.
+This professional degree is structured to provide skills essential in marketing communications, new media technologies and communications management and human resource development.
 While initially designed to accommodate adult working students, with the increased demand for graduate professional degrees today, over half of our current students are attending our graduate programs as full-time students.
 International students attend our professional degree programs from countries around the world.

 Why "Professional Communication"?